Celebrating our 40th Anniversary March 11 - 12, 2017!

 2015 38th Annual Show Tom Matus and Dwane Ong presented an excellent seminar on painting techniques to a large crowd.
 The show was well attended and many new faces competed in the various events.
 The show pin was the eider by Pat Costilow.

 2016 39th Annual Show The Friday Carving and Painting Seminar was conducted by Gary Hanson.
 Tributes were made in honor of Ky Kraus, Jim Schmeidlien, and Jim Wilson who passed away.
 The show pin was a beautiful canada goose designed by Matt Clayton.
 The Junior Federal Duck Stamp winner for Ohio was Sara Clayton, who also placed second in the Federal Contest in a close run off.

-2017 40th Annual Show Our 40th Anniversary Show will be held March 11 - 12, 2017 at the Holiday Inn, Strongsville, Ohio.
-The Friday Carving and Painting seminar will be conducted by Tom Christie.
-The "Million Dollar Duck" Documentary, winner of the 2016 Slamdance Film Festival, will be shown at the show.
+2017 40th Annual Show Our 40th Anniversary Show was held March 11 - 12, 2017 at the Holiday Inn, Strongsville, Ohio.
+The Friday Carving and Painting seminar was conducted by Tom Christie.
+The "Million Dollar Duck" Documentary, winner of the 2016 Slamdance Film Festival, was shown at the show.
 It features the Federal Duck Stamp Contest - the only juried art competition run by the U.S. government - which follows six artists as they compete in the most intense competition of their life.
-Adam Grimm, one of the six featured artists and long-time ODCCA supporter, will be at the ODCCA show with his original art and prints for sale.
+Adam Grimm, one of the six featured artists and long-time ODCCA supporter, was at the ODCCA show with his original art and prints for sale.
 His design of a stunning bluebill was selected as the winning entry to be featured on the 2017 show pin.